Relatives of POWs call on Red Cross to help find loved ones

 The Ukrainian military denied making any rocket or artillery strikes in Olenivka.
 The intelligence arm of the Ukrainian defense ministry claimed in a statement Wednesday to have evidence that local Kremlin-backed separatists colluded with the Russian FSB, the KGB’s main successor agency, and mercenary group Wagner to mine the barrack before “using a flammable substance, which led to the rapid spread of fire in the room.”

-Ex-commander of the Azov Regiment Макsym Zhorin told the AP there were around 1,500 defenders of Mariupol in Olenivka before the explosion.
-They were part of 2,400 soldiers from the Azov Regiment of the Ukrainian national guard and other military units defending Mariupol who surrendered under orders from Ukraine’s military in May.
+The ex-commander of the Ukrainian national guard's Azov Regiment, Maksym Zhorin, told the AP there were around 1,500 defenders of Mariupol in Olenivka before the explosion.
+They were part of 2,400 soldiers from the Azov Regiment and other military units defending Mariupol who surrendered under orders from Ukraine's military in May.

 “But there were 100-150 people in the facility that was blown up,” said Zhorin.
 He said the conditions in the block where the prisoners of war were being held were not suitable for living.
 The facility was not located next to the other barracks but on the outskirts of the prison near the warehouses.

-Note: This story was first published on August 5, 2022.
-It was updated on August 5, 2022 to include the International Committee of the Red Cross’s description of its guarantor role in Mariupol.